AdobeDocs/experience-cloud.en/help/website-implementation/audience-manager.md

 1. Check the box to **[!UICONTROL Automatically share Analytics Data with Audience Manager]**.
 This will add the Audience Manager "Module" (code) to the Analytics `AppMeasurement.js` implementation.

-1. Add your “Audience Manager Subdomain” (also known as the “Partner Name,” “Partner ID,” or “Partner Subdomain”)
+1. Add your “Audience Manager Subdomain” (also known as the “Partner Name,” “Partner ID,” or “Partner Subdomain”).
+Follow these instructions to [obtain your Audience Manager Subdomain](https://helpx.adobe.com/audience-manager/kt/using/identify-partner-subdomain-audience-manager-technical-video-implement.html).

 1. Click **[!UICONTROL Save to Library and Build]**